Sleeping in Airports

 1. Eat up

-Airport DiningMiami is known for its food and drinking culture, and that certainly extends to its airport.
-You’ll have plenty of options to sample great Cuban food – Cafe Versailles and Cafe La Carreta are iconic locales and they each have a few airport outposts.
+Airport DiningMiami is known for its food and drinking culture, which certainly extends to its airport.
+You’ll have plenty of options to sample great Cuban food – Cafe Versailles and Cafe La Carreta are iconic locales, and they each have a few airport outposts.
 Plus, they’re affordable.
-Prefer something lighter before your flight?
+Would you prefer something lighter before your flight?
 Icebox Cafe and its cousin Fig & Fennel offer healthier fare.
 Other local eateries include Shula’s Bar and Grill, Half Moon Empanadas, and Estefan Kitchen Express (as in Gloria Estefan).
-Of course, you’ll find plenty of grab-and-go spots too, like Starbucks, McDonald’s Pizza Hut, and Jamba Juice.
+Of course, you’ll find plenty of grab-and-go spots, like Starbucks, McDonald’s, Pizza Hut, and Jamba Juice.

 2. Head to a lounge

 Airport LoungesIf you’ve got the money, you can enter an airport lounge – even if you’re not a fancy First Class flyer.
-Several airport lounges here offer access to any traveller, regardless of airline or service class, and the entry fee may be worth the inclusive food, drinks, and relative calm between flights – one even has a shower!
+Several airport lounges here offer access to any traveller, regardless of airline or service class.
+The entry fee may be worth the inclusive food, drinks, and relative calm between flights – one even has a shower!
 Pre-purchase a lounge pass online or use your lounge membership program.
-Details and amenities included in our Miami Airport Guide.
+Details and amenities are included in our Miami Airport Guide.

 3. Go shopping

 ShoppingWith its interconnected terminals, you can easily bop around to shops in all terminals, getting in your steps and picking up some souvenirs.
 You’ll find airport staples like newsstands, travel stores, and tech shops throughout.
-In general, the fanciest boutiques are located in the North Terminal, if you want to pick up a designer shirt or handbag.
-Miami-based stores include Books & Books, Havana Collection, which sells airy tropical clothing, and the Prive Gourmet Market, located in The Shoppes at Ocean Drive.
+Generally, the fanciest boutiques are located in the North Terminal if you want to pick up a designer shirt or handbag.
+Miami-based stores include Books & Books, Havana Collection, which sells airy tropical clothing, and the Prive Gourmet Market in The Shoppes at Ocean Drive.

 4. Relax in a spa

 Freshen up between flights at the in-airport spas.
-Two locations provide beauty treatments like manicures, pedicures, and facials, and spa treatments including massages.
+Two locations provide beauty treatments like manicures, pedicures, facials, and spa treatments, including massages.

 5. Zen out